This post may contain affiliate links. Please read our disclosure policy.

 Make Cake:

-- Preheat oven to 350 degrees.
-Line the bottom of 2-9 inch cake pans with parchment paper and butter and flour, tapping out any excess flour
+- Prep.
+Preheat oven to 350°F (177ºC).
+Line the bottoms of two 9-inch cake pans with parchment paper, then butter and flour the pans.

 Make Frosting: